BRIDE DISH | HOROSCOPE | ADVICE FROM THE GODMOTHER |POSTCARDS FROM PARIS | SCIENCE | TRAVEL JENNA'S DIARY

 Don't use the occasion to "schmooze".

-Don't videotape the service.
+Don't videotape the service on your cellphone.

 Don't ask for "just a peek-a-doodle" if it is a closed casket.